Skip to footer content

 Choose Tesseract when:

-• Budget constraints require a free solution
+• Budget constraints require a fully free, open-source solution

-• Custom OCR engine training is needed
+• Custom OCR engine training or specialized dictionary support is required

 Choose IronOCR when: